 Metabolic Dysfunction (Type II Diabetes and Obesity)

 Type 2 diabetes and obesity often go hand in hand.
 These diseases cause the body to be in metabolic dysfunction.
 The good news is that regular exercise greatly helps in regulating the blood glucose and insulin level.
 It can also reduce and/or maintain a healthy body weight.
+Diabetics are a group who will see dramatic benefits of exercise for seniors.

 Regular exercise plays a crucial role in managing arthritis.
 Physical activity lubricates the joints, and therefore reducing the pain and stiffness people usually feel when they have arthritis.
 Additionally, regular exercise for seniors combats obesity, which is a major risk factor for arthritis.
 Therefore, increasing your loved one’s physical ability can definitely help to better manage the symptoms of the disease.